 Anime & Manga

 - Dragon Ball Z: This happens a lot; Ki Attacks often obliterate targets they kill, but several times character explode after purely physical attacks.
 Even back in Dragonball, King Piccolo exploded after Goku punched a hole through him.
 Lampshaded in Dragon Ball Abridged by Team Four Star:

 [Vegeta hits the ground, large explosion.
 Later, he crawls out]

 Vegeta: [gasping] Why did I explode?

-- Neon Genesis Evangelion.
-When the Angel's cores are destroyed, they explode and leave a lake of red gunk.
-Specifically, this happens to the 3rd, 6th, 7th, and 10th Angels.
-However, quite a few of the angels did not explode, including several that looked like they were going to from the way they were killed.
-One of the early Angels left behind a corpse when it was killed that over the next few episodes was shown being removed piece by piece because being a giant monster made it impossible to remove it whole.
-I guess this illustrates why this trope is useful in stories with giant monsters.
-Can you imagine how littered with giant bodies the cities would be if shows like Power Rangers didn't do this? although come to think of it, why didn't they just the giant robots to move the bodies?
+- Neon Genesis Evangelion generally shows that when the Angel's cores are destroyed, they explode and leave a lake of red gunk: specifically, this happens to the 3rd, 6th, 7th, and 10th Angels; however, quite a few of the angels did not explode, including several that looked like they were going to from the way they were killed.
+One of the early Angels left behind a corpse when it was killed that over the next few episodes was shown being removed piece by piece because its size and structure made it impossible to remove it whole altogether.
+While this illustrates why this trope is useful in stories with giant monsters, one can imagine how littered with giant bodies the cities would be if shows like Power Rangers didn't do this, let alone why they didn't just use the giant robots to move the bodies.

 - Fist of the North Star: This is the fate of any mook (and the odd villain) who gets killed with Hokuto Shinken, except with blood and guts (or just liquid light in the anime).

-- Sailor Moon: Most Monsters of the Week end up this way, particulary in Series 1.
+- Sailor Moon: Most Monsters of the Week end up this way, particularly in Series 1.
 Or crumbling to dust, but mostly after exploding in a flash of light.

 - In Higurashi: When They Cry Kira's Ayakashisenshi-hen, Rika and Satoko make this happen to the Ritual Tool Devil Nail Ripper after hitting it with 07th Explosion.
 The resulting explosion sends Takano flying and makes her become A Twinkle in the Sky.